rafi/awesome-cli-binaries/README.md

-# Awesome (Linux x86_64 + arm64) CLI Binaries
+# Awesome (Linux x86_64) CLI Binaries

 > This image builds a static latest version of tmux and downloads Linux x86_64
-> and arm64 binaries of popular terminal utilities.
-Quickly install the newest
+> binaries of popular terminal utilities.
+Quickly install the newest utilities
-> utilities on any Linux server.
+> on any Linux server.

 ## Use-case